leandrosilva/cameron/README.markdown

 So if you have any background job that must cascade many tasks to achieve a goal, maybe Cameron fits to your needs.

-To achieve that objective, as you can see, Cameron has been built as an [Erlang/OTP](http://www.erlang.org/doc) application with a REST-like Web API, powered by [Misultin](https://github.com/ostinelli/misultin), and a [Redis](http://redis.io)-based backend database.
+To achieve this objective, as you can see, Cameron has been built as an [Erlang/OTP](http://www.erlang.org/doc) application with a REST-like Web API, powered by [Misultin](https://github.com/ostinelli/misultin), and a [Redis](http://redis.io)-based backend database.

 If you would like to have a briefly introduction, please take a look at **doc/cameron\_pres.pdf**.